 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-If you’d like to add extra protein, you can also mix in cooked chicken, shrimp, or ground beef.
-If you’d like to make this dish vegan, swap the eggs for scrambled tofu, instead.
+Note: For added protein, you can stir in cooked chicken, shrimp, or ground beef.
+If you’d like to make this dish vegan, swap the eggs for scrambled tofu instead.

 How to Make Cauliflower Fried Rice